Upload and Store video to MySQL Database with PHP

 }

-3. Upload and Store Video
+3. Create a Video Upload Form and Store Video in the MySQL database

 Create a new folder videos at the project root.